seanyoung/hyperledger-hip/HIPs/solang.md

-There is a similar Solidity compiler project, called [SOLL](https://github.com/second-state/soll) but development has stalled on this project.
+There is a similar Solidity compiler project, called [SOLL](https://github.com/second-state/soll) but its development has stalled.
 There is also the [Ethereum Solidity compiler](https://github.com/ethereum/solidity/).

 # Status

-Solang can virtually parse anything Solc can and generate code for the majority of Solidity construcuts.
+Solang can virtually parse anything Solc can and generate code for the majority of Solidity constructs.
 The maintainers are focused on providing full compatibility for Solidity on both Solana and Polkadot blockchains.
 There is a tentative roadmap available on the repository's [README file](https://github.com/hyperledger-labs/solang#tentative-roadmap).

 Improvements in performance and code generation are gradual and the project has mainly attracted Hyperledger mentees to work on such tasks.